Core Design Principles Behind Uplinkr

 Integration with existing tools

-Section titled “Integration with existing tools”uplinkr is designed to work alongside your existing infrastructure:
+Section titled “Integration with existing tools”Uplinkr is designed to work alongside your existing infrastructure.

 Log-based workflows:

-- Use your existing log-based alerting rules
+- reuse existing log-based detection and escalation rules

 Webhook integrations:

-File-based analysis:
+File-based workflows:

-- Build custom reports from probe history
+- build custom reporting from

 See Alerting & Notification Channels for practical examples.